-What is REPO rate?
+What is the REPO rate?

-REPO denotes Re Purchase Option – the rate by which RBI gives loans to the public at a higher rate, often 1% higher than REPO rate, at a rate known as Bank Rate (now bank rate will be 8.75%).
-RBI at times borrows from banks at a rate lower than REPO rate, and that rate is known as Reverse REPO rate (now 6.75%).
+Bank gives loans to the public at a higher rate, often 1 higher than REPO rate, at a rate known as Bank Rate (now bank rate will be 7.25%).
+RBI at times borrows from banks at a rate lower than REPO rate, and that rate is known as Reverse REPO rate (now 3.25%).

-What is CRR rate?
+What is CRR Rate?

 CRR corresponds to Cash Reserve Ratio.
-It corresponds to the percentage of cash each bank have to keep as cash reserve with RBI (in their current accounts) corresponding to the deposits they have.
+It corresponds to the percentage of cash each bank has to keep as cash reserve with RBI (in their current accounts) corresponding to the deposits they have.
 For example, say if State Bank of India(SBI) got a total deposit of Rs.
-1 crore with them, they need to keep 4 % of that as cash reserve with RBI (around 4 lakh rupees).
+1 crore with them, they need to keep 3 % of that as cash reserve with RBI (around 4 lakh rupees).

 Need to reduce the CRR?

-The problem with high CRR is that commercial banks lose a significant amount to be locked up in RBI lockers with out getting any interest.
+The problem with high CRR is that commercial banks lose a significant amount to be locked up in RBI lockers without getting any interest.
 Banks lose profit as they cannot spend this amount as loans to the public.

-There was a cry from industrial sector to reduce the REPO rate by RBI as high REPO makes the loans which the corporates take to run their business be costly.
-Considering that our industrial and service sector was going through a troubled phase, with low growth rate, a rate cut in REPO was in great demand.
+There is a cry from the industrial sector to reduce the REPO rate by RBI as high REPO makes the loans which the corporates take to run their business be costly.
+Considering that our industrial and service sector was going through a troubled phase, with a low growth rate, a rate cut in REPO was in great demand.
 Lowering the REPO rate means cheap loans for the public, but that also means high liquidity in the market – so it can lead to inflation – which will turn the whole act counterproductive.

 Why did RBI lower the REPO and CRR?